 A mummers’ play is a type of folk theatre that has been performed by enthusiastic amateurs in villages and towns for hundreds of years, more often recently by morris dancers and folk revivalists.
 Some plays use scripts with origins lost in the mists of time… or at least first recorded in Victorian times.
 Themes of resurrection and new beginnings mean that these plays are often performed at the turn of the year, between the winter solstice and Twelfth Night – although, as with much in the folk world, it can all get a bit more eclectic than that.

 We have a proud tradition of performing self-penned mummers’ plays, bringing Bristol’s myths and heroes to the stage.
-Over thirty-six years of existence we’ve told quite a few stories…
+Over our 35+ years of existence we’ve told quite a few stories…

 – The Legend of Vincent and Goram, the giants of Bristol